← EQ & Filters

 FILTER PARAMETERS:

-Cutoff Frequency: The frequency point where the filter begins to take effect.
+Cutoff Frequency: The frequency at which the signal is reduced by 3 dB (half power).
 Sweeping this creates the classic "wah" sound.

 Q / Resonance: Boosts frequencies at the cutoff point.
 Higher Q = more emphasis.
 Can create squelchy, acidic sounds and even self-oscillate.